421p/421p.github.io/_posts/2018-03-16-google-translate-api.md

 {% gist ae70886b759cc52fdb0a1efca82136ab %}

-As you can see it's a simple GET request and you can implement in any language you'd like.
+As you can see it's a simple GET request, this is easily implementable in your favourite language